breck7/scrollsdk/readme.md

 What is Tree Notation?
 ----------------------

 Tree Notation is a tiny new notation with big ambitions.
-Tree Notation is more similar to binary notation than it is to other programming languages.
+Tree Notation is an error-free base notation like binary.
 Currently our stack of computer languages look like this:

 1 Binary => 1,000+ Syntaxes => 10,000+ languages

-In the future I think the stack may look like this:
+In the future we think the stack may look like this:

-1 Binary => 1 Tree Notation => 10,000+ languages
+1 Binary => 1 Tree Notation => 10,000+ Tree Languages

-This would eliminate an enormous amount of unnecessary complexity in programming and computing.
-I think this will happen as more people join the Tree Notation ecosystem leading to significant network effects.
+This would eliminate a lot of unnecessary complexity in programming and computing.
+We think this will happen as more people join the Tree Notation ecosystem leading to significant network effects.

 What is so special about Tree Notation?
 ---------------------------------------

-When looked at in relation to notations like JSON, XML, YAML or S-expressions, you could make the case that Tree Notation is *mildly better* than those, simply because it is simpler and offers easier concatentation and ad hoc parser writing.
-However, my position is that Tree Notation is actually substantially different, and will cause a *major improvement* in computing, for a number of reasons, particularly these 3:
+Compared to notations like JSON, XML, YAML or S-expressions, Tree Notation may seem very similar.
+However, Tree Notation is the most minimal, and the concept of syntax errors does not exist.
+Our bet is that this makes Tree Notation substantially different and will cause a *major improvement* in computing, for a number of reasons, particularly these 3:

 1. Program synthesis.
 Deep Learning models are only as good as the data you train it on.
-Tree Notation code is noiseless, clean data, which I posit will enable at least a 10x improvement in the performance of programs that write code and/or assist users in writing code.
+Tree Notation code is noiseless, clean data, which we posit will enable at least a 10x improvement in the performance of programs that write code and/or assist users in writing code.
 2. Clean data.
 In data science, it is a rule of thumb that 20% of your time will go toward doing data science, and 80% of your time will go toward getting, cleaning, and organizing your data.
 Tree Notation offers a number of breakthroughs that will solve that 80% dilemma once and for all.
 3. Visual programming.
 Tree Notation is the first notation where a visual design tool can generate code as good as someone can write by hand.
 The languages listed above have a critical flaw--there are infinite ways to represent any given structure.
 In Tree Notation there is only 1 way to represent 1 structure.
 This simplification is one of the main reasons why Tree Notation is solving the Visual Programming problem.